 Many psychiatric illnesses result in impairments of attention and concentration.
 Consequently, when the psychiatric disturbance improves following ECT, there is often improvement in these aspects of thinking.
 Shortly following, ECT, most patients show improved scores on tests of intelligence, attention, and learning.

-Does ECT change the structure or composition of the brain?
+Does Electroconvulsive therapy change the structure or composition of the brain?

 Brain imaging studies following ECT have shown no changes in the structure or composition of the brain.
 The amount of electricity used in ECT is so small that it cannot cause electrical injury.